9.10 Use of Board of Regents Property

 The policy of the Board regarding presidents’ homes shall be as follows:

 - Presidents of research universities will be required to live, without charge, in university housing unless an exception is granted by the Chancellor.
-Existing presidential housing at other institutions will be phased out as rapidly as possible, and no additional presidents’ houses shall be purchased or constructed for those institutions.
-Presidents who are currently furnished housing shall continue to occupy that housing during their tenure as president (BoR Minutes, 1984-85, p.
-114; BoR Minutes, 1985-86, p.
-53-54).
+There shall be no presidential housing at other institutions (BoR Minutes, 1984-85, p.
+114; 1985-86, p.
+53-54; October 2013).

-- The institutions shall be responsible for the repair and upkeep of the buildings and grounds of the homes furnished for presidents.
+- The institutions shall be responsible for the repair, upkeep, and routine cleaning of the buildings and grounds of the homes furnished for presidents.

-- The institutions shall be responsible for furnishing utilities, including local telephone service.
+- The institutions shall be responsible for furnishing electricity, gas, water/sewer, disposal, telephone, and internet services.

 9.10.6 Use of Institutional Facilities/Property